REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Acknowledgments

 The authors are grateful to Markus Gallacher for his support with the energy efficiency analysis of \reds.
 Christopher Hinterer and Julian Rudolf contributed to extending the TFL Micro framework to support \reds on Arduino Nano 33 BLE Sense.
 This research was funded in part by the Austrian Science Fund (FWF) within the DENISE doctoral school (grant number DFH 5).
-The results presented in this paper were computed using computational resources of HLR resources of the Zentralen Informatikdienstes of Graz University of Technology.
+The results presented in this paper were computed using the computational resources of the Vienna Scientific Cluster (VSC) and the HLR resources of the Zentralen Informatikdienstes of Graz University of Technology.

 \dw{d} \pf{f} \pft{g}